Leading law firm specialising in defending allegations of murder and manslaughter

 Intention

-To be guilty of murder the prosecution have to prove not only that you committed or participated in the act alleged but also that you intended to kill or to cause really serious harm to the victim.
-It is less common for a person to be charged from the outset with manslaughter although this can happen where it is alleged that the accused person is responsible for victim’s death but did not intend to kill that person or to cause them really serious harm.
+To be guilty of murder the prosecution has to prove not only that a person committed or participated in the act alleged but also that they intended to kill or to cause really serious harm to the victim.
+It is less common for a person to be charged from the outset with manslaughter although this can happen where it is alleged that the accused person is responsible for the victim’s death but did not intend to kill that person or to cause them really serious harm.

 Psychiatric/psychological issues